 Most people have heard of muscle stimulation or “e-stim” for sports or physical therapy, but most people don’t think of electronic stimulation as a potential sleep aid.
 These days there are a wide variety of different types of devices and they are growing in popularity as people are looking for solutions and realizing the important role of sleep quality in their daily lives.

-The list of sleep aids that people use can be endless, from calming sleep apps to white noise sound machines, weighted sleep blankets, sleep masks, expensive mattresses or custom pillows, or an endless list of supplements ranging from prescription medications to holistic and herbal remedies.
+The list of sleep aids that people use can be endless, everything from calming sleep apps to white noise sound machines, weighted sleep blankets, sleep masks, blue light blocking sleep glasses, expensive mattresses or custom pillows, or an endless list of supplements ranging from prescription medications to holistic and herbal remedies.
 What is clear is that there is no one size fits all and different people will take different approaches to find what works best for them.

 There are several benefits to using a microcurrent sleep aid and the first and primary benefit is that you aren’t putting anything inside your body.
 Many people will opt to use supplements or prescription medication, but they can come with side effects and can potentially be harmful or addictive.

-While I’ve tested many products to find what works for me, I was surprised by how much I like microcurrent stimulation for sleep.
+In my personal journey to figure out how I can get the best night of sleep possible, I’ve become somewhat of a guinea pig.
+I’ve tested many products to find what works for me, and I was surprised by how much I like microcurrent stimulation for sleep.
 I don’t use it every night, but if I am having a bit of anxiety, it allows me to shut off my overactive brain from going around in circles and preventing me from falling asleep.

 I’ve never been a big fan of taking supplements or prescription medication, but there were times when I felt they were the only option.
 I didn’t like the slow, groggy feeling I would get in the morning after taking a prescription medication and there simply weren’t any holistic “healthy” supplements like melatonin, that would knock me out when I was really struggling to fall asleep.
 While a prescription medication might be the only option for some, in general, I try to avoid them and find other solutions.